 Do Churches Pay Property Tax

-Do Churches Pay Property Tax: A Comprehensive Guide
+Do Churches Pay Property Tax?
+A Comprehensive Guide

-by Amrita
+by Amrita Das

 Churches have long enjoyed the privilege of being exempt from paying property taxes in the United States.
 This exemption is rooted in the First Amendment guaranteeing freedom of religion and separation of church and state.

 But why do churches not pay property taxes while other non-profit organizations are still required to do so?
 Are there any exceptions to this rule?
-In this article, we will take a closer look at whether churches are always exempt from paying property taxes and why this exemption exists.

 Pay property taxes